3rd night in Arenal d’en Castell ▸ Club Hotel Aguamarina

 Booking: With an initial payment of 150 € (per person), book now and guarantee your trip.
 We will confirm your reserve within 24 hours.
 But in the case of accommodations unavailability, we will refund the paid amount or propose alternative dates.

-Book early! …and get a 6% discount for bookings made 90 days before the arrival date.
+Book early! …and get a 6% discount for bookings more than 90 days in advance, between October 1st and April 30th

-Book early! …and get a 6% discount for bookings made 90 days before the arrival date.
+Book early! …and get a 6% discount for bookings more than 90 days in advance, between October 1st and April 30th

 865 € ▸ 816 € per person in double room